 Day 10: Pushkar - Jaipur / 175 km - 3-4 hours drive

-Morning after breakfast drive down to Jaipur, arrive Jaipur and transfer to hotel.
-Afternoon sightseeing tour of City Palace in the heart of Jaipur is known for its blend of Rajasthani and Mughal architecture.
+Morning after breakfast, drive down to Jaipur.
+Arrive Jaipur and transfer to hotel.
+Afternoon, sightseeing tour of City Palace in the heart of Jaipur, known for its blend of Rajasthani and Mughal architecture.
 Not far away is the Central Museum.
-Jantar Mantar is the largest of the five observatories built by Sawai Jai Singh.
-The Hawa Mahal or the Palace of Winds was constructed for the royal ladies to watch the royal processions without being seen, all monuments are located in the vicinity of City Palace Complex of Jaipur.
+Jantar Mantar, the largest of the five observatories built by Sawai Jai Singh.
+The Hawa Mahal or the Palace of Winds, constructed for the royal ladies to watch the royal processions without being seen.
+All monuments are located in the vicinity of City Palace Complex of Jaipur.

 Afternoon is kept free to visit the famous Markets of Textiles, Gems, Carpets, and handicrafts.
 Jaipur is an ideal place for buying souvenirs.
-In the evening visit to Birla Temple, speculator white marble temple.
-Over night stay at Jaipur.
+Return to the hotel.
+Overnight stay at hotel in Jaipur.

-Today after breakfast explore the Pink City with an excursion to Amber Fort, situated just outside the city, enjoy the experience of ride on elephant back to and from the top of the hill on which the fort is situated.
-Later check out of the hotel and drive to Agra, en route visit Fatehpur Sikri, (37 km from Agra).
-Old deserted town of Mughal Dynasty –Fatehpur Sikri was built in red sandstone in honor of Saint Salim Chisti who foretold the birth of 3 sons to Emperor Akbar.
+Today after breakfast, explore the Pink City of Jaipur with an excursion to Amber Fort, situated just outside the city.
+Enjoy the experience of ride on elephant back to and from the top of the hill on which the fort is situated.
+Later, return to hotel then check out and drive to Agra.
+En-route visit Fatehpur Sikri (37 km from Agra).
+Old deserted town of Mughal Dynasty, Fatehpur Sikri was built in red sandstone in honor of Saint Salim Chisti who foretold the birth of 3 sons to Emperor Akbar.
 It is an example of robust stability combined with originality.
 Each important edifice here represents a type by itself.
-Notable among them is the Diwan-e-Khas entirely unique in its concept is a tall vaulted room with an intricately carved central pillar and capital supporting a platform that once held the emperor's throne.
-The airy Panch Mahal a 5 storied structure rising in pyramidal fashion was probably used by the ladies of the court.
+Notable among them is the Diwan-e-Khas, entirely unique in its concept, is a tall vaulted room with an intricately carved central pillar and capital supporting a platform that once held the emperor's throne.
+The airy Panch Mahal, a 5-storied structure rising in pyramidal fashion was probably used by the ladies of the court.
 Set like a jewel in a courtyard of pink sandstone is the finest building here, the marble Tomb of Salim Chisti enclosed by finely carved, lacy marble screens.
-The Buland Darwaza, an imposing gateway 54 m high was built to commemorate Akbar's Aligarh the famous university town is a center of Islamic studies.
-Built in 1492; The Tomb is combination of Muslims and Hindu Architectural styles.
-On arrival at Agra get transferred to hotel and have a comfortable overnight stay there.
+The Buland Darwaza, an imposing gateway 54 m high was built to commemorate Akbar's victory over Gujarat.
+On arrival at Agra, get transferred to hotel and have a comfortable overnight stay there.

-Early morning proceed to visit world famous TAJ MAHAL (at sunrise) - one of the Seven Wonders of the World built by Mughal Emperor Shah Jahan in memory of his queen Mumtaz Mahal to enshrine her mortal remains.
+Early morning, proceed to visit world famous TAJ MAHAL (at sunrise) - one of the Seven Wonders of the World built by Mughal Emperor Shah Jahan in memory of his queen Mumtaz Mahal to enshrine her mortal remains.
 Continue on to the Agra Fort, which lies on the bend of the river Yamuna.
 Built by Akbar over 1565-73 AD, it was successively occupied and added to by Akbar, Jahangir and Shah Jahan.
-In the evening you will be transferred to the railway station for your connecting train to Varanasi.
-Overnight on train.
+Later, drive to New Delhi airport to board flight for Varanasi.
+Overnight at hotel in Varanasi.

 Day 13: Varanasi

-Morning arrival Varanasi and transfer to hotel.
-Afternoon proceed for the sightseeing of Saranath.
-The most important pilgrimage centre for the Buddhists, Saranath is hardly 10 km from Varanasi.
+Morning arrival at Varanasi and transfer to hotel.
+Afternoon, proceed for the sightseeing of Sarnath.
+The most important pilgrimage centre for the Buddhists, Sarnath is hardly 10 km from Varanasi.
 It is here that Lord Buddha preached his first sermon unfolding the four noble truths of life giving the eight fold path to Nirvana or enlightenment in 530 B.C.
-Evening you will enjoy the ritual at the bank of River Ganges.
+Evening, you will enjoy the ritual at the bank of the River Ganges with it's most famous Aarti at ghat.
 Transfer to hotel.
 Overnight at Varanasi.

 Day 14: Varanasi - Delhi

-Morning boat ride on the river Ganges, a ferry pilgrimage from Ghat to Ghat.
-People bath early in the morning to offer the prayers to the rising sun.
+Morning, enjoy boat ride on the river Ganges, a ferry pilgrimage from Ghat to Ghat.
+People bath early in the morning to offer their prayers to the rising sun.
 The two cremation Ghats are Manikarnika & Harishchandra where funeral pyre burns day & night.
-After your Ghat tour you will come back to hotel and check out and transfer to airport to board on flight for Delhi.
+After your Ghat tour, return to the hotel and check out, and transfer to airport to board a flight to Delhi.
 Arrive at Delhi and check in at hotel.
 Evening free for your own activities.
 Overnight stay at hotel.

-After completion of all your sightseeing, transfer to New Delhi international airport to board on flight for onward destination.
+After completion of all your sightseeing, transfer to New Delhi International Airport to board a flight to your onward destination.